joshhinds/joshhinds.github.io/technical-seo.md

  * <a href="https://www.onely.com/resources/">Onely resources section</a>: includes articles, whitepapers, knowledge-packed decks, and informative videos.
  * <a href="https://youtu.be/7J-8Y529-WE">Google's Martin Splitt on how the search engine crawls and indexes</a> (video: interview)
  * <a href="https://www.onely.com/blog/ultimate-guide-crawl-budget/">Onely: The Ultimate Guide to Crawl Budget Optimization</a>
+ * <a href="https://www.onely.com/blog/dont-let-robots-get-lost-on-your-website/">Don’t Let Crawlers Get Lost on Your Website</a> (explores how navigation, menus, and filters can impact crawlabiliy and indexing)

  <h3 id="javascript-seo-rendering">JavaScript SEO and Rendering </h3>